AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translation-rules.md

 * The names of the properties that contain the content to translate
   * The property can be specific to a specific resource type or to all resource types

+Because Content Fragment Models are unique to your own project, it is vital to set up translation rules so AEM knows what elements of your content models to translate.

 ## Creating Translation Rules {#creating-rules}

 Multiple rules can be created to support complex translation requirements.
-For example one project you may be working on requires all fields of the content to be translated, but on another only description fields must be translated while titles are left untranslated.
+For example one project you may be working on requires all fields of the model to be translated, but on another only description fields must be translated while titles are left untranslated.

 Translation rules are designed to handle such scenarios.
 However in this example we will illustrate how to create rules by focusing on a simple, single configuration.